-- How do I keep my amaryllis bulb for next year?
+- How to keep your amaryllis bulb for next year

 The importance of dormancy to amaryllis

 After an amaryllis has finished blooming the bulb will begin to enter a dormancy phase.

 This is part of the natural growth cycle of the plant.